DanParkinson/project-4-django/AGILE.md

 - Another button called delete reservation should be next to that which removes the reservations entirely.
 - Users need access to only their reservations.

 After creating the edit form reponse an error was thrown.
 Apparently i need a modelform to handle the data instead of a normal form as i am accessing the database. modelforms need a meta class.

+Now that users can edit their reservations they need to be able to delete them.